Arellano University: Athletics

-Insignia and other representations

-Motto and song

-"For God and Country" is the official motto of AU.
-The university song is called "Arellano Hymn" and is sung in Tagalog.

-Seal

-The university's seal is the official scheme used by the university in official documents and official publications.

-AU's seal was prepared by National Artist Vicente Manansala and was heavily inspired by a World War II photograph of American marines raising the Flag of the United States on the summit of Mount Suribachi.
-Similarly, the seal depicts three male youths who raise the Flag of the Philippines.
-Each of the men symbolizes Luzon, Visayas, and Mindanao.
-The university seal also contains AU's official motto: "For God and Country".

 Notable people

 Persons affiliated to the university, either as students, faculty members, or administrators, are known as "Arellianites" and/or "Arellanistas".
 Throughout the university's history, faculty, alumni, and students have played prominent roles in many different fields.
-Prominent alumni of Arellano in the film and media industry include Bayani Agbayani, Joey de Leon, and Ted Failon.
-Public servants who have attended Arellano include lawyer Higino A. Acala Sr., former Senator Rodolfo Biazon, former 4th District of Manila Congresswoman Trisha Bonoan-David, and Francisco Domagoso, former actor and mayor of Manila.
+Prominent alumni of Arellano in the film and media industry include Jhong Hilario, Bayani Agbayani, Joey de Leon, and Ted Failon.
+Public servants who have attended Arellano include lawyer Higino A. Acala Sr., former Senator Rodolfo Biazon, actor and ongoing 4th District of Leyte congressman Richard Gomez, actor and former mayor of Parañaque Joey Marquez, former 4th District of Manila Congresswoman Trisha Bonoan-David, and actor and Manila mayor-elect Francisco Domagoso.